 Figure 1.3. (a) Temporal evolution of the peak summertime insolation at the North Pole of Mars for the last 20 Myrs. (b) FFT Power Spectrum of the insolation signal.
 The large peaks in the middle of the spectrum denote periodicities at 51 and 120 Kyr, due to the cyclic variation of the planet’s argument of perihelion and obliquity respectively (see chapters 3 and 4).

-Subsequent studies of the deposits with MOC imagery used techniques collectively known as spectral analysis to detect periodicities in the record.
-These techniques, best represented by Fast Fourier transforms, consist in essence of decomposing an arbitrary function theorized to be forced by periodic functions, into its sinusoidal components, i.e. they transform a time/depth vs. amplitude function into one of periodicity (expressed as frequency, period or wavelength of the driving functions) vs. power (Figure 1.3b).
-This “power spectrum” exposes the dominant periodicities, i.e. it shows the presence and strength of peaks or troughs in amplitude of the signal that repeat with a characteristic spacing, and which spacings are most prominent.
+Subsequent studies of the deposits with MOC imagery used spectral analysis to detect periodicities in the record.
+These techniques, primarily Fast Fourier transforms, decompose an arbitrary signal theorized to be forced by periodic functions, into its sinusoidal components, i.e. they transform a time/depth vs. amplitude signal into one of periodicity (expressed as frequency, period or wavelength of the driving functions) vs. power (Figure 1.3b).
+This power spectrum exposes the dominant periodicities, i.e. it shows the presence and strength of peaks or troughs in amplitude of the signal that repeat with a characteristic spacing, and which spacings are most prominent.

 Using FFT on records of brightness measured by MOC, Milkovich and Head [2005] detected a characteristic wavelength of ~30 m between darker possibly dustier layers in the upper 300 m of NPLD.
 This result supported the Milankovitch interpretation of Laskar et al. [2002].
-Perron and Huybers [2009] were the first ones to use a more advanced method of spectral analysis known as wavelet analysis (which I use and explain in Chapter 4) to detect changes with depth in the stratigraphic periodicities of the MOC brightness of NPLD trough walls.
-However, they were not able to confidently detect any stratigraphic periodicity for a significant depth interval of their data.
+Perron and Huybers [2009] were the first ones to use the more advanced method of spectral analysis known as wavelet analysis (which I use and explain in Chapter 4) to detect changes with depth in the stratigraphic periodicities of the MOC brightness of NPLD trough walls.
+However, they were not able to confidently detect any stratigraphic periodicity over a significant depth range.
 They concluded that the NPLD either did not represent an astronomically forced cyclostratigraphy, or that the relationship between Mars’ historical insolation and the NPLD stratigraphy was highly non-linear and complex.
 The latter implies time-variable deposition rates of ice and/or dust.

 With the arrival of MRO to Mars, high-resolution stereo images from HiRISE and subsurface radar data from SHARAD allowed an unprecedented view of the internal structure of the PLD.
-Using HiRISE, Herkenhoff et al., [2007] detected a uniform cover of mantling deposits (possibly a dust lag from sublimation of water ice) on the walls of NPLD troughs, raising the question of whether or not the brightness of the layers was actually representative of the intrinsic layer properties, which would affect cyclostratigraphic studies that used brightness records.
-Fishbaugh et al. [2010a,b] then constructed the first stratigraphic column of a single site on the NPLD using morphologic and topographic characteristics, thanks to stereo observations by HiRISE which allowed the construction of Digital Terrain Models (DTMs).
+Using HiRISE, Herkenhoff et al., [2007] detected mantling deposits (possibly a dust lag from sublimation of water ice) on the walls of NPLD troughs, raising the question of whether or not the brightness of the layers was actually representative of the intrinsic layer properties, which would affect cyclostratigraphic studies that used brightness records.
+Fishbaugh et al. [2010a,b] then constructed the first stratigraphic column of a single site on the NPLD using morphologic and topographic characteristics, thanks to stereo observations by HiRISE, which allowed the construction of Digital Terrain Models (DTMs).
 Limaye et al., [2012] performed a similar study on three sites in the NPLD and three on the SPLD.
-Both Fishbaugh and Limaye again found periodicities that appeared to correspond to the ~30 m signal detected by Milkovich and Head [2005], in a way bringing back hope that an orbital signal could be remotely detected.
+Both Fishbaugh and Limaye again found periodicities that appeared to correspond to the ~30 m signal detected by Milkovich and Head [2005], supporting the notion that an orbital signal could be remotely detected.
 Sori et al., [2014] later used simulations of brightness profiles to evaluate the plausibility of an insolation signal being detected in a non-linearly constructed stratigraphy.
 They concluded that, if enough time is preserved, periodicities in the stratigraphy could indeed be detected, but that it was most likely not as straightforward as previous attempts had assumed.